-Our speaker programme for this year’s Creative Cities Convention is an inspirational mix of industry experts who will share their own unique insights and expertise.
+Unfortunately due to the coronavirus we had to make the difficult decision to reschedule the conference.
+The speakers programme we had planned for this year’s Creative Cities Convention was an inspirational mix of industry experts sharing their own unique insights and expertise.

 Leader of Glasgow City Council